 These are not hard and fast rules, but more of a guideline for helping us make decisions about what to keep and what to toss.
 Please use your own discretion in your shop and please share any guidelines you use in your shop for dealing with scrap wood in the comments below.

 What to keep

-What to keep depends a lot on the types of projects you usually build.
+What to keep depends on the types of projects you usually build.
 If you typically build large pieces of furniture, you probably don’t have a need for small pieces of scrap.
 If you’re building decor pieces, etc. you probably have a greater need for small scrap pieces.
 I would say for most DIYers these guidelines should work.

 KEEP: Let’s keep 1x, 2x and 4x material longer than 8″.

 KEEP: Let’s keep plywood or MDF larger than 12″ x 12″

 Where are we going to store the scraps we keep?
 Check out these ideas.

 SHOP TIP: Are you unsure about your decision to keep a piece?
 Write today’s date on the end of it.
 If it’s still in your shop in a year, you probably don’t need it!

 TOSS: The first thing we should toss is lumber with visible defects, so we’ll toss wood that’s warped, twisted and cracked.